Document as provided to all churches unedited

 · Voice projection – It is better to err on the side of too loud so that everyone can hear the reading, even those with hearing difficulties.
 Of course, read at an appropriate volume; reading in the chapel should not be as loud as in the church.

-· Speed of reading – Not too fast, not too slow!
-Aim for a rate which is fast enough to avoid dull droning, but slow enough to be reverent and comprehensible.
+too slow!
+Aim for a rate which is fast enough to avoid dull

 Back to Top